 About Our Team

-Marcia Aaron was the founding Board Chair of KIPP LA and the Board Chair of KIPP Academy of Opportunity, prior to becoming the Founding Executive Director of KIPP LA.
+Marcia Aaron was the founding Board Chair of KIPP SoCal and the Board Chair of KIPP Academy of Opportunity, prior to becoming the founding Executive Director of KIPP SoCal.
 She was named Chief Executive Officer in 2016.
 Previously, she worked as a Senior Analyst at Pacific Growth Equities, and as a Managing Director at Deutsche Bank and Montgomery Securities.
-She is currently a member of the University of Oregon College of Education Advancement Council and a board member of Ednovate, Inc., a Los Angeles Charter Management Organization.
+She is currently a member of the University of Oregon Board of Trustees, the board chair of the LA Coalition for Excellent Public Schools and a board member of Ednovate, Inc., a Los Angeles Charter Management Organization.
 She also serves as the Charter Management Organizational representative on the California Charter Schools Association Member Council and on the Los Angeles Advisory Council.
-Ms. Aaron is a Pahara-Aspen Institute Fellow.
-She was named the University of Oregon’s Outstanding Young Alumni in 2003.
-Ms. Aaron previously served as a member of the University of Oregon Alumni Center Campaign Committee and on the board of All Stars Helping Kids’ as well as a member of the Board of Trustees of the University of Oregon Foundation and the University of Oregon Journalism Advancement Council.
-She holds a BA in Journalism from the University of Oregon.
+Ms. Aaron is a Pahara Aspen Institute Fellow.
+Ms. Aaron previously served as a member of the University of Oregon Alumni Center Campaign Committee and on the board of All Stars Helping Kids’ as well as a member of the Board of Trustees of the University of Oregon Foundation, the University of Oregon Journalism Advancement Council and the University of Oregon College of Education Advancement Council.
+She holds a Bachelor of Arts in Journalism from the University of Oregon.

 Yesenia Castro joined the KIPP Raíces Academy team and family in July of 2009 as a first-grade founding teacher.
 During her time at Raíces, she has served her students and families as a first-grade teacher, Spanish teacher, dean, and assistant principal prior to stepping into the role of principal in 2016.Prior to joining KIPP Raíces Academy, Yesenia taught a first-grade bilingual classroom with Teach for America in the Bronx, NYC for two years.
 Yesenia received her B.A. in International Relations from Stanford University and her M.S. in Teaching from Pace University.
 As an administrator at KIPP Raíces Academy, Yesenia has worked alongside a talented team and family that has made Raíces one of the top-performing elementary schools in the state of California.
 Raíces was honored as a California Distinguished School in 2014 and became a National Blue Ribbon School in 2015.